refunringle/Content-Listing/README.md

 # Content Listing

 Welcome to the Content Listing project!
-This ReactJS application showcases a listing grid with lazy loading and client-side search functionalities.
+This NextJs application showcases a listing grid with lazy loading and client-side search functionalities.
 Below you will find comprehensive instructions for setting up, running, and understanding the project.

 ## Table of Contents